datalib/proclib/README.rst

     /_/

-Procs is a high level wrapper/abstraction around the standard library subprocess module, written in Python, which aims to simplify the usage of Unix utilities right from Python and help the developer focus on the commands and not the code which calls
+Proclib is a high level wrapper/abstraction around the standard library subprocess module, written in Python, which aims to simplify the usage of Unix utilities right from Python and help the developer focus on the commands and not the code which calls